rolypolytoy/synthesis/README.md

 Then:
 	git clone https://github.com/rolypolytoy/synthesis

+Unzip the a2o-master file, and remove the duplicate of it (it shouldn't be a2o-master inside a2o-master, remove the recursion if you want the synthesis to function correctly.)
 If you want to synthesize it yourself- refer to synth_netlist.ys, navigate to it in your command line, and then:

 	yosys synth_netlist.ys